SonuNM1/learning-github/README.md

 # learning-github
 This is a git repository
 <br>
-Author - Sonu N Mahto
+Author - Sonu N Mahto (learning techs)